uv-genai/llm-setonix/setup.md

 4. `make -j 32`
 5. `make install`

-In order to find the `_posixsubprocess` package you need to make the `lib-dynload` directory accessible from `~/.local/lib/python3.12`:
+In order to find the `_posixsubprocess` package you need to make the `lib64/lib-dynload` directory accessible from `~/.local/lib/python3.12`:

 `ln -sf ~/.local/lib64/python3.12/lib-dynload ~/.local/lib/python3.12/lib-dynload`.